-- 5. Dell's executives have repeatedly stated encrypted communication systems such as the inventions disclosed in the STPC patents are "critical" to successful cloud computing security.2 In a 2014 article, Dell founder and chief executive Michael Dell expressed his view that strong encryption technologies such as those disclosed in the STPC patents were vital to "growing" Dell's business.3 - 6.
-Jai Menon, chief research officer at Dell recognized systems such as Dr. Nagel and his co-inventors' secure third party communications system could "solve cloud security."
+- 5. Oracle executives have repeatedly stated encrypted communication systems such as the inventions disclosed in the STPC patents are essential to successful cloud computing security.3 - 6.
+Oracle has recognized that systems such as Dr. Nagel and his co-inventors' secure third party communications system solve critical security issues presented by the increasing use of cloud computing.